top of page

 Motivation to implement:

-I then organized a open discussion and alignment session with product and development with the above data to iron out questions and issues that can arise from difference in perspectives, before presenting the final recommendation to our C-suites.
+I then organized an open discussion-and-alignment session with product and development with the above data to iron out questions and issues that can arise from difference in perspectives, before presenting the final recommendation to our C-suites.

-With this (and a few rocky back-and-forth), we were able to secure initial buy-in from our C-suite stakeholders to implement the VDS concurrently with feature design and development.
+With this, we were able to secure initial buy-in from our C-suite stakeholders to implement the VDS concurrently with feature design and development.

 Architecture and build:

-This was based off the state of the current product and team, where it is the stakeholders’ first time seeing the impact of a design system, developers being unfamiliar with design systems and tokens, and the large amount of present design and tech debt.
-We needed an upfront display of tangible value to fully solidify the team’s buy-in as a whole to properly realize the potential of the VDS.
+This was because it was the first time a DS was implemented in the product, so we needed an upfront display of tangible value to fully solidify the team’s buy-in as a whole to properly realize the potential of the VDS.

 The VDS is made up of 3 libraries: